Cerkoryn/Iagon-Docker/README.md

 This document provides instructions for setting up and running the Iagon storage node service in a Docker container.

+### \*\*\*NOTE\*\*\*
+The initial setup is not currently automated.
+For the time being you will have to exec into the Docker container, finish setup manually, and then copy out your authorization key.
+Additionally, it is recommended to copy out the `~/iagon-node` folder into a backup folder.
+These steps are detailed below.

 ## Prerequisites

 Before you begin, ensure you have Docker Engine and a folder for storing Iagon data.